LeoZ93/lpca4gsmm/README.md

 The scripts folder contains all scripts for data processing and to reconstruct results from the paper.
 1) extraction_cancer_healthy_tissue.ipynb: jupyter notebook to extract reactions and genes specific to transcriptomic datasets of cancer and healthy tissues from the Human Protein Atlas [1]
-2) logpca.R: logistic pca performed on three different datasets, including 222 Escherichia-specific gsmms [2], 343 yeast-specific gsmms [3], and 80 healthy and cancer tissue specific reaction sets.
+2) escherichia.R: script containing all analyses based on the Escherichia dataset, derived from Monk [2]
-3) pca.R: pca performed on transcriptomic data from healthy and cancer tissues [1], as well as simulated growth rates from 222 Escherichia-specific gsmms [2]
+3) fungi.R: script containing all analyses based on the Fungi dataset, derived from Lu [3] and Shen [5]
-4) phylogeny.R: phylogenetic tree for 222 Escherichia strains, based on their genomes, downloaded from Enterobase [4] and phylogenetic tree reconstruction based on 332 sequenced yeast genomes [5].
+4) tissues.R: script containing all analyses based on the Tissue reconstructions, generated from gene expression data from [1]
-5) reaction_extraction_yeast.ipynb: extraction of pan-reactions from yeast-specific gsmms [3]
+5) firmicutes.R: script containing all analyses based on the Firmicutes subphylum, derived from the Agora2 dataset [8]
-6) subsystem_extraction_human1.ipynb: assignment of subsystems to reactions, extracted from human1 gsmm [6]
+6) reaction_extraction_yeast.ipynb: extraction of pan-reactions from yeast-specific gsmms [3]
-7) tsne.R: reconstruction of tsne analysis based on yeast-specific gsmms [3].
+7) subsystem_extraction_human1.ipynb: assignment of subsystems to reactions, extracted from human1 gsmm [6]

 Datasets newly generated for this study are stored in the data folder, which includes:
-1) SpeciesTree_rooted.txt: newick file obtained from 222 Escherichia strains, obtained from orthofinder [7].
+1) SpeciesTree_rooted.txt: newick file obtained from 222 Escherichia strains, obtained from OrthoFinder [7].
 2) cancer_and_tissue.csv: combined transcriptomic datasets containing healthy and cancer tissues, obtained from Human Protein Atlas [1]
 3) differential_genes_tissue_and_cancer.csv: binary matrix containing extracted genes from human1 [6] assigned to reactions from tissue-specific reaction sets.
 4) differential_rxns_per_fungus.csv: binary matrix containing differential reactions from 343 yeast-specific gsmms [3].